The BFG (2016 film): Release

 The BFG premiered on May 14, 2016, at the 2016 Cannes Film Festival, in an out of competition screening.
 Walt Disney Studios Motion Pictures distributed the film worldwide, except for territories in Europe, Africa and the Middle East, where the film's distribution rights were sold by Amblin's international partner, Mister Smith Entertainment, to independent distributors.
+Amblin Partners' financial partner, Reliance Entertainment, released the film in India on July 29, 2016.
+Huaxia Film Distribution released the film in China.

 Disney released a teaser trailer on December 9, 2015.
 A second trailer was released on April 5, 2016.
 A third trailer was released on May 16, 2016.
 The film held its North American premiere at the El Capitan Theatre in Hollywood, California on June 21, 2016.
 It was released in the United States on July 1, 2016.
-Entertainment One distributed the film in the U.K. on July 22, 2016.
-DreamWorks' financial partner, Reliance Entertainment, released the film in India on July 29, 2016.
-Huaxia Film Distribution released the film in China.
+Entertainment One distributed the film in the United Kingdom on July 22, 2016.

 Walt Disney Studios Home Entertainment released The BFG on Blu-ray, DVD, and digital download on November 29, 2016.
 The film debuted in third of the home media sales chart for the week ending on December 2, 2016.
 Entertainment One and 20th Century Fox Home Entertainment released the UK edition on DVD in 2016.

 Reception

 Box office

 The BFG grossed $55.5 million in North America and $139.7 million in other territories for a worldwide total of $195.2 million, against a production budget of $140 million.

 In the United States and Canada, The BFG opened alongside The Legend of Tarzan and The Purge: Election Year at 3,357 theaters, and was projected to gross $22–32 million in its opening weekend.
 The film was notably vying for drawing family audiences with the studio's own Finding Dory.
 It made $775,000 from its Thursday previews; however, the low figure was not surprising, given how family films tend to attract fewer audiences during late-night showings.
 This was followed by a $7 million opening day (including previews) and a disappointing $18.6 million opening weekend, which Deadline Hollywood called "an awful start for this film which is estimated to cost $140 million".
 Forbes noted that Steven Spielberg's films tend to have long runs, irrespective of their opening numbers.
 However, it also pointed out that the July 4th weekend proves to be a non-leggy release schedule and most films released during this time end up making only twice their holiday total over the course of their domestic theatrical run.
 The New York Times called the opening figures "a colossal misfire".

-Due to the film's poor performance in North America, the film was considered a box office disappointment.
+Due to the film's poor performance in North America, the film was considered a box office bomb.